lindaprotocol/documentation-en/docs/api/http.md

 #### wallet/createaccount
 Description: Activates an account.
-If the creator's account has enough Bandwidth from staking TRX, this only consumes Bandwidth.
-Otherwise, it burns 0.1 TRX for Bandwidth and an additional 1 TRX as an account creation fee.
+If the creator's account has enough Bandwidth from staking LIND, this only consumes Bandwidth.
+Otherwise, it burns 0.1 LIND for Bandwidth and an additional 1 LIND as an account creation fee.
 ```
 curl -X POST  http://127.0.0.1:8090/wallet/createaccount -d '{"owner_address":"41d1e7a6bc354106cb410e65ff8b181c600ff14292", "account_address": "41e552f6487585c2b58bc2c9bb4492bc1f17132cd0"}'
 ```